nicgordon/spotifyquizbot/README.md

 #### Create your bot

-Log into Slack website, then: Apps -> Build your own -> Custom Integration -> Bots.
+Log into Slack website, and then [https://my.slack.com/services/new/bot](create your own bot).

-Name your bot "Spotify" or whatever you like.
+Name your bot "spotbot" or whatever you like.
 Copy the key Slack gives you.

 #### Configure your bot